manaaziz/ST558-RProj2/AzizProj2.md

 ![](AzizProj2_files/figure-gfm/sctrs-1.png)<!-- -->

 Then I looked at the numeric summaries of some of the quantitative variables as well as contingency tables of the qualitative variables.
+I wanted to get an idea of the range and distribution of the variables.

     ##    num_hrefs        kw_avg_avg        LDA_02        global_subjectivity
     ##  Min.   :  0.00   Min.   :    0   Min.   :0.01819   Min.   :0.0000